JuliusAF/information-propagation-delays-2021/index.md

-## Calibrating the Performance and Security of Blockchains via Information Propagation Delays

 Miners of a blockchain exchange information about blocks and transactions with one another via a peer-to-peer (P2P) network.
 The speed at which they learn of new blocks and transactions in the